lvxejay/onelvxe-material-pipeline/docs/material_pipeline.rst

 Main Features:

     1. Import Entire set of textures via folder path
-    2. Creates an node group of all of your textures
+    2. Creates a node group of all of your textures

         - Connects image node vector input socket to group input socket
         - Names all Image Texture Nodes according to what type of texture map it is